 Best Thailand Prepaid Sim Card for Tourists

-Wi-Fi is quite common in Thailand with fairly decent connection speeds.
-However, you are not always going to be within reach of a Wi-Fi hotspot when you are out traveling around the city or even in more remote areas.
+Wi-Fi is quite common in Thailand, and with decent connection speeds.
+However, you won’t always find Wi-Fi hotspots when you are traveling around the city or in more remote areas.

-Ten years ago, I wouldn’t have cared about having a prepaid sim card with internet data.
+10 years ago, I honestly wouldn’t have cared about getting a prepaid sim card with internet data.
 I was happy to totally disconnect and go with the flow.
-However, these days travel has changed.
+However, travel has changed.

-We rely on travel blogs for advice, Google Maps for directions, comparison websites for hotels, social media to stay in contact, and so much more.
-Simply spending that $10 on a sim card, can save you way more money and tme in return.
+We rely on travel blogs for advice, Google Maps for directions, comparison websites for hotel bookings, social media to stay in contact, and so much more.
+Now a $10 sim card, can save you way more money than that.

 How many times have you found a better hotel deal by comparing the price online?
-Agoda, Booking, Trivago.
-It only takes one saving to pay off the price of that sim card.
+Agoda, Booking, HotelsCombined.
+It only takes one saving to pay off the phone sim card.

 I highly suggest getting this tourist sim card by DTAC.
-If you purchase online through my favorite Thai travel company (TakeMeTour) you will also get a nice discount.
-Thank me later.
+If you purchase online through my favorite Thai travel company (TakeMeTour) you will also get a discount.
+No worries, it’s on me.

 Which Companies Offer Sim Cards in Thailand?